KarMiles/polish-girl-painting/README.md

 **Authorization - dependent navigation**

 Navigation menu is dependent on current user profile.
 Users without login are presented with the simplest menu due to limited authorization.
 This is reflected in My Account option.
-Staff users have access to Product, Blog and About Me/Testimonials Management.
+Staff users have access to Product, Blog and About/Testimonials Management.
 Registered clients have added option of checking and updating user information.

 My Account - unregistered user:
 <details>